0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/tower_mining_VDF_proofs.md

 If yes, continue with "Start the tower app".
 If not, probably you do not have an account yet.
 Let's create one now:

-Generate new keys and account: `onboard keygen`.
+Generate new keys and account by using the following command: `onboard keygen`.
 Run as many times as you like, and choose a mnemonic.
 **Mnemonic and keys are not saved anywhere, write them down now**.

-Send the generated `authkey` to someone that has GAS (the one who wants to onboard you) and can execute the account creation transaction for you.
+Send the generated `authkey` to someone that has GAS (the one who wants to onboard you).
 This person has to send e.g. 1 GAS to you by the following command:

 ```
 txs create-account --authkey ..........   --coins 1